-Employee Relations casework KPIs will be monitored through the Trust's People Committee which currently incorporate casework by ethnicity and disability.
+Employee Relations casework will be monitored through the Trust's People Committee which currently incorporates casework by ethnicity and disability.

-How will you promote equal opportunity and advance equality by sharing good practice to have a positive impact on other people as a result of their personal protected characteristic?
+How will you promote equal opportunity and advance equality by sharing good practice to have a positive impact other people as a result of their personal protected characteristic.

-All employees will be treated equally, and we will take into account and provide the appropriate adjustments for the protected characteristics of each individual.
+All colleagues will be treated equally, and we will consider and provide the appropriate adjustments for the protected characteristics of each individual.

-The policy has been developed to ensure all employees are treated in a fair, reasonable and consistent manner.
-The policy ensures that an employee's rights to equality of opportunity and treatment are reinforced and maintained during the Disciplinary process.
+The policy has been developed to ensure all colleagues are treated in a fair, reasonable and consistent manner.
+The policy ensures that rights to equality of opportunity and treatment are reinforced and maintained during the disciplinary process.
 It also ensures that the vulnerable people in our care are appropriately safeguarded from harm.

-Please save and keep one copy and then send a copy with a copy of the proposal to the Head of Equality, Diversity & Inclusion at bsmmhft.hrsupport@nhs.net.
+Please save and keep one copy and then send a copy with a copy of the policy to the Senior Equality and Diversity Lead at bsmhft.edi.queries@nhs.net.
 The results will then be published on the Trust's website.
-Please ensure that any resulting actions are incorporated into Divisional or Service planning and monitored on a regular basis.
+Please ensure that any resulting actions are incorporated into Divisional or Service planning and monitored on a regular basis